Grading Criteria for Proposal Writing Courses

 Determining Grades for the Final Paper

-Reasons why a paper might not pass include:
+Reasons why a final proposal might receive a grade of F include:

 - The paper is plagiarized, in whole or in part.
 (Instructors must bring all plagiarism issues immediately to a Writing Program director.)